Astound Broadband, powered by RCN, offers no contracts and fast download speeds—if you live in the right zip code.

 Astound Broadband (formerly RCN) fees, contracts, and equipment

 All of Astound Broadband’s regular internet plans come with no contract.
-Your price is locked down for only 12 months, but you’re able to cancel at any time—get this—without any early termination fees.
+Your price is locked down for 24 months, but you can cancel anytime—get this—without any early termination fees.

 Astound Broadband (formerly RCN) equipment

-Your internet can only go as fast as the equipment that’s hosting it.
+Your internet can only go as fast as the equipment hosting it.

 Thankfully, Astound Broadband offers a modem rental option for $16.00 a month.
 And you can add an eero whole-home mesh Wi-Fi system for an extra $10.95 a month.